Mindfulness-Based Childbirth & Parenting

 “Life begins where fear ends”

-Our 4-week mindfulness courses for expectant parents are based upon the MBCP programme take place in partnership with University Hospital Southampton NHS Trust.
+Our mindfulness courses for expectant parents are based upon the MBCP programme and take place in partnership with the Mindful Birthing Centre in the USA.

 The exact content varies, however, each session is generally a mix of: mindfulness mediation practice, discussion about this, practical exercises exploring childbirth and parenting and how the practice of mindfulness might support us through this transition.